What to do after a bereavement

 To obtain a death certificate, the death of your loved one needs to be registered.

 The doctor who certified the death in hospital will either sign a Medical Certificate of Cause of Death (MCCD) or, where the circumstances are not clear, refer to the Coroner.
 The completed MCCD will be emailed to the registrar along with your contact details.

 You can book an appointment to register the death on the council website:

 Preparing for the funeral

-Your funeral director will work with you to make the final arrangements for your loved one.
+Your chosen funeral director will collect your loved one from the hospital into their care.
+You can then speak to them about arranging visiting, dressing and any religious observances.
+They will work with you to make the final arrangements for your loved one.